mckoss/appengine-base/docs/readme.txt

 Goals

 The goal of this project is to provide a simple-to-user starter application for new App Engine projects.
+Where possible, each of the facilities, below, is designed to operate independently of the others and can be configured to be used or not as the application author requires.

-It uses Django (1.1) and adds some simple facilities to support:
+AppEngine-Base uses Django (1.1) and adds some simple facilities to support:

 - Request object extensions
 - Common global template variables
 - Signed Cookie Support
+- Unique IP and User Tracking
 - Simple Global Variables peristed to datastore
 - Versioned Memcaching
 - Protected Views for signed in and administrative users
-- Google Analytics Tracking
 - JSON api handler (including cross-site support)
 - JavaScript composition and minification
 - Unit Testing framework (JavaScript and Python)
 - Server-side profiling
+- Atom Support
+- Member Profiles
+- Twitter Auth
+- Facebook Connect
+- Google Analytics Tracking
+- Google Webmaster Tools Verification
+- Content Reporting and Blocking (Spam/Adult)
+- Application Admin Page